edevries1/shtasks/README.md

 ## Task 4

-I added some tests to test the first task
+I added some tests to test the first task.

 # Dockerizing it